cjacks04/cjacks04.github.io/index.md

 ## News

+- **[Nov.
+2023]** Research with my collaborator [Kaiping Chen](https://www.kaipingchen.com/) is highlighted in the November issue of Jottings - [Research spotlight: Harnessing community and technology for equitable environmental policy](https://ischool.wisc.edu/2023/10/31/research-spotlight-harnessing-community-and-technology-for-equitable-environmental-policy/)

 - **[Oct.
 2023]** Our position paper entitled "Re-imagining Fairness in Machine Learning: A Framework for Building in Socio-cultural and Contextual Awareness" (with [Tallal Ahmad](https://sites.google.com/view/tallal-ahmad/home) and [Devansh Saxena](https://devsaxena.info/)) will be presented in the [Supporting User Engagement in Testing, Auditing, and Contesting AI](https://cscw-user-ai-auditing.github.io/) workshop at CSCW 2023.

 - **[June.
 2023]** I presented our paper (with UW iSchool Phd student co-authors [Ellie Jeong](https://ejeong7.wixsite.com/elliejeong) and [Tallal Ahmad](https://sites.google.com/view/tallal-ahmad/home)) entitled "Assessing the Value Orientations of Contributors to Virtual Citizen Science Projects"  at [Communities and Technologies 2023](https://2023.comtech.community/).